simidawalang/rayda-assessment/README.md

 ##### `yarn install`

 ## Running the Application
+Once the installation is complete, you will need to include the API key.
+Create an .env file in the root directory.
+Within it, put:

+#### `REACT_APP_API_KEY=7f02819f-8254-410a-b8af-ab98572bd26b`

-Once the installation is complete, start the project in the root directory by running:
+You can start the project in the root directory by running:
 #### `yarn start`

 This runs the app in the development mode.\